malengatiger/stellar-flutter-plugin-repo/stellarplugin/README.md

 - BumpSequence
 - ManageData

+## Open Source Code
-* Code for the plugin and the example app can be found here: https://github.com/malengatiger/stellar-flutter-plugin-repo
+Code for the plugin and the example app can be found here: https://github.com/malengatiger/stellar-flutter-plugin-repo